 Don’t forget regular vet checkups.
 This is because the dog may have the aforementioned health problems.

 Training an unhealthy dog to stop peeing upstairs is just the only time-consuming task.
-Instead, try to figure out if there any health-related concerns.
+Instead, try to figure out if there are any health-related concerns.
 If so, take the appropriate actions.

 Some dogs are in a habituate of peeing upstairs and not downstairs, and the dog’s parents are curious to know why this happens.
 So, in this comprehensive guide, we discussed why some dogs pee upstairs with 9 different reasons and possible solutions for them.
 Hope you found this helpful.
 Have a nice day!